Pakistan International Airlines Flight 661: Start of anomaly

 While he was making the announcement, he was interrupted by the trainee first officer, who informed him that an alert of a mechanical fault on the Propeller Electrical Control-1 (PEC-1) had suddenly appeared.
 Captain Janjua asked the crew to read the procedure checklist for such issue and ordered the trainee first officer to call the flight engineer in the cabin to the cockpit.
 He turned his attention back to the PA system to complete his announcement.
 After completing it, he asked the crew to read the checklist again.
 The crew decided to reset the PEC-1.
 By this time, the airspeed had dropped to 146 knot.

 The alert appeared for the second time.
 First Officer Akram, who was sitting on the cockpit jumpseat, asked the throttle lever to be moved to 100% and to override the PEC, while Captain Janjua asked the trainee first officer to read the checklist once more.
 The lever was moved to 100% while the PEC was put into a reset again for three times, but the fault stayed on.
 Failing to resolve the issue, they decided to switch off the PEC.
 Meanwhile, the airspeed started to increase due to the lever setting.

-In accordance with PIA's policy, Captain Janjua took over the control from the trainee first officer and the sitting First Officer Akram switched his seat with the trainee first officer, becoming the co-pilot for the rest of the flight.
-Shortly after, Captain Janjua informed the controller in Cherat about his intention to change Flight 661's destination to Islamabad.
+In accordance with PIA's policy, Captain Janjua took over the controls from the trainee first officer while First Officer Akram switched his seat with the latter pilot, becoming the co-pilot for the rest of the flight.
+Shortly after, Captain Janjua informed the controller in Cherat about his intention to switch to Islamabad Control.
 The controller approved his request and asked the crew to report back once they had reached Islamabad.

 Shortly after, the pilots began to notice an abnormal sound coming from the engines.
 The torque of the left engine rapidly dropped from 75% to 0%, while the speed of the left propeller quickly accelerated to 102%.
 The airspeed immediately dropped to 154 knot and the aircraft started to drift towards the left.
 Captain Janjua announced that they had lost the left engine and attempted engine feathering.
 The fuel flow to the engine was shut off and the engine was shut down.
-The crew successfully slowed the depleting airspeed.
+The crew successfully slowed the loss of airspeed.
 The speed of the left propeller then decreased, hovering at around 25%.